learn-co-curriculum/dsc-dictionaries-lab/README.md

 ## Summary

-In this section we saw how to retrieve and re-assign data in a dictionary.
+In this section, we saw how to assign, retrieve, and re-assign data in a dictionary.
 We saw how we can retrieve a collection of information from a dictionary, like a list of its keys and values, and we saw how we can work with a list of dictionaries.